 ‘The London Bridge Trio aren’t afraid to tell it like it is.
 Playing that is as compelling as it is rapt.’
 Gramophone

 Over recent years the trio has appeared frequently in London with Wigmore Hall and Kings Place concerts as well as a residency at St John’s Smith Square, entitled ‘Brahms and his World’, which represented four aspects of his composing life with mixed combinations and song.
-Their concert of Czech music at Champs Hill in Sussex was broadcast live by BBC Radio 3.
-Thought-provoking pre-concert talks and lecture-recitals are something LBT is increasingly known for, and their collaboration with Richard Wigmore continues, exploring together the influences, connections and history of works by Mozart, Schumann, Mendelssohn and Brahms.
+Their concert of Czech music at Champs Hill in Sussex was broadcast live by BBC Radio 3, and their concerts at St George’s Bristol were broadcast as a series of BBC Radio 3 Lunchtime Concerts.
 The group has also appeared at venues including Queen’s Hall, St George’s and the Ponte de Lima Festival (Portugal).

 The ensemble’s recordings of works by Frank Bridge were released by Dutton and met with plaudits from the critics, including unreserved commendations from Gramophone Magazine, International Record Review, American Record Guide and BBC Radio 3 (CD Review).
 Their second Bridge disc was shortlisted for the Gramophone Chamber Music Award 2011.
-Their Schumann recording for Sonimage Classics drew observations such as “rendered with a bubbling brilliance”, and “heart-touchingly eloquent” from the Sunday Times.
+Their Schumann recording for Sonimage Classics drew observations such as ‘rendered with a bubbling brilliance’, and ‘heart touchingly eloquent’ from the Sunday Times.
 A collection of works by Fauré followed on Sonimage Classics, and received excellent reviews from both The Strad and Gramophone magazines.

 ‘These stylish newcomers deserve a place at the top table next to such exalted predecessors as … Benjamin Britten with members of the Amadeus Quartet.’
 Gramophone